Arnold J. Toynbee: Academic and cultural influence

-After 1960, Toynbee's ideas faded both in academia and the media, to the point of seldom being cited today.
-In general, historians pointed to his preference of myths, allegories, and religion over factual data.
+After 1960, Toynbee's ideas faded in both academia and in popular culture.
+His work is seldom cited today.
+In general, historians pointed to his preference for myths, allegories, and religion over factual data.
 His critics argued that his conclusions are more those of a Christian moralist than of a historian.
-In his 2011 article for the Journal of History titled "Globalization and Global History in Toynbee," Michael Lang wrote:
+In his 2011 article for the Journal of History titled "Globalization and Global History in Toynbee," historian Michael Lang wrote: